remnawave/panel/docs/install/remnawave-node.md

   }
 ```

-### Log from Node
+### Logs from Node

-You can access logs from the node by mounting them to your host's file system.
+You can access Node logs by mounting the log directory to your host file system.

 :::caution
 You **must** set up log rotation, otherwise the logs will fill up your disk!